joewebber/joewebber-co-uk/blog/posts/developers-guide-to-career-options.md

 ---
 date: 2025-04-22
+title: Choosing your career path
 ---

-# Choosing your career path

 At some point in the career of a Developer they have to make a choice.